spxbhuhb/z2-schematic/README.md

 The library has a runtime part and a Kotlin compiler plugin that transforms the code.

+## Caveats

+* inner classes are not supported
+* field declaration in constructor is not supported

 ## Overview

 When using schematic we work with: